 Cayley School is a rural K-8 school located at the southern end of Foothills School Division.
-It has an annual student population that has fluctuated between 100 to 140 students in recent years.
-The school has a staff that consists of one administrator, five teachers, a regional middle school band teacher, a part time family school liaison counsellor, a learning commons facilitator, learning coach and three educational assistants.
+It has an annual student population that has fluctuated between 100 to 140 students in recent years; our current population is approximately 100 students.
+The school has a staff that consists of one administrator, five full-time teachers, a regional middle school band teacher, a part time family school liaison counsellor, a learning commons facilitator and four educational assistants.

 We are also comprised of three Colony Schools: Cayley Colony, MacMillan Colony and High River Colony.
-Our Colony schools have three lead teachers, 1 teacher and one support staff.
-The colony schools together have a current student population of 59 students enrolled in grades K-12.
+Our Colony schools have three lead teachers, 1 teacher and one part-time educational assistant.
+The colony schools together have a current student population of 58 students enrolled in grades K-12.